-Reduced exposure to GHG emissions and therefore less sensitivity to changes in cost of carbon a wide range of industries to connect networked devices that exchange information, perform actions and respond intelligently to the environments without direct human intervention.
+Reduced exposure to GHG emissions and therefore less sensitivity to changes in cost of carbon

+Regulations are affecting the cost of energy for customers.
+According to the Global e-Sustainability Initiative (GeSI), ICT can enable solutions to 21st century challenges.
+The Internet of Things (IoT), including smart devices, Machine-to-Machine (M2M) and cloud-based solutions, enables a wide range of industries to connect networked devices that exchange information, perform actions and respond intelligently to the environments without direct human intervention.
 This transforms devices into intelligent assets offering a range of possibilities to improve business efficiency, performance, effectiveness, accuracy, and provide other economic benefits.
 Demand for ICT solutions offered by MTN that enable clients to reduce their energy consumption/ GHG emissions is likely to increase.
 This could include contributions to smart systems (smart grids, smart transport, smart logistics etc.) or 'smart working' (working remotely).
 For example, we offer include fleet management solutions in several countries, ensuring efficient use of assets and fuel for vehicles.
-In South Africa, we have trialled smart refrigerator management solutions and low-power wide area networks and narrow band IoT technologies to facilitate the IoT solutions we offer in an energy-efficient manner.
+In South Africa, we have trailed trialed smart refrigerator management solutions and low-power wide area networks and narrow band IoT technologies to facilitate the IoT solutions we offer in an energy-efficient manner.